chaejin98330/AIP2023Spring_Team6/jaejoon/README.md

 ## train.ipynb

--   base code for train models (baseline, our method)
+-   base code for training (baseline, our method)